 Smaller welding businesses have also discovered this welder.
 One said, “It paid for it’s self [sic] in the first 30 days I owned it.”
 Comments like that are fairly common.
 Another said, “Worth every dollar.”
 High praise from people who depend on their welders to make a living.

 The most common “negative” mentioned was the need to turn the foot pedal “on” by pressing and holding it.
-One user mentioned he hated wasting the gas, so he turns the gas off, sets the welder to foot pedal mode, then finally turns the gas on.
+One user mentioned he hated wasting the gas, so he turned the gas off, set the welder to foot pedal mode, and finally turned the gas on.

 Claim 10% off Your TIG-250P AC/DC

 YesWelder has offered Weld Guru readers a generous 10% sitewide on any of their products.
 Meaning you can get about $75 off the TIG-250P!

 To claim this offer, go to the product page here, then enter the promo code: WELDGURU10 at the checkout.

 The YesWelder TIG-250P AC/DC features are far too numerous to rehash here.
 But features like the HF start and control of the pulse width and frequency are high-end features not found on most low to mid-priced TIG welders.
 Those on a budget will prize the capabilities found in this welder.

 You can set the start/end amperage for better weld start/terminations.
 And you have control over the pulse characteristics and pre/post gas flow times.
 When you find the perfect settings, the welder remembers them for your next work session.
 Did we mention it has a lot of features?

 But to be fair the Yeswelder TIG-250P AC/DC does have a few minor hiccups like it cannot run on 110V, which may preclude its use for some.
 However, it can run on the “dirty power” of a generator, which many TIG welders with similar features and much larger price tags cannot do.